 - Line a small baking sheet with parchment paper

-- Use non-stick spray to coat 6 individual 8-ounce oven-proof baking dishes and place them in a shallow pan.
+- Use non-stick spray to coat six individual 8-ounce oven-proof baking dishes and place them in a shallow pan.

 Goat Cheese Custard

-- Fill each dish with 1/2 cup of the goat cheese cream and add 3 halves of cooled roasted figs to the top of each dish.
+- Fill each dish with the cheese mixture and add 3 halves of cooled roasted figs to the top of each dish.
 Place the dishes in the larger pan and transfer to the oven.
 Carefully pour hot water into the larger pan to reach half-way up the sides of the dishes.

-- Bake the custards for 20 minutes, transfer from the oven to the counter-top and allow the custards to cool slightly before removing from the hot water.
+- Bake the custards for 20 minutes, transfer from the oven to the counter-top and allow the custards to cool slightly, (about 10 minutes) before removing from the hot water.